 How you can give up food waste for Lent

-As great as pancake day is for using leftovers, it can cause them as well.
-From overpreparing batter, to leaving those last pancakes you were too full to eat, we have a purpose for it all!
+As great as Pancake Day is for using leftovers, it can cause them as well.
+From overpreparing batter to leaving those last pancakes you were too full to eat, there can be a purpose for it all!

 Our final suggestion to beat your pancake day leftovers… dosas!
-If you’ve got some curry in the fridge from that takeaway on Saturday night – heat up the leftover curry and pancakes, then roll a few spoons of curry into the pancake for a take on an Indian dosa.
-Serve with some coriander yogurt and mango chutney.
+If you’ve got some curry in the fridge from a takeaway on Saturday night – heat up the leftover curry and pancakes, then roll a few spoons of curry into the pancake for a take on an Indian dosa.
+Serve with some coriander yoghurt and mango chutney.